Wednesday, August 25, 2010

 Falling in Love Again -- with Tomatoes

 I didn’t grow up liking fresh tomatoes.
 In fact, for most of my life, I avoided tomatoes as tasteless and of a texture I didn’t like.
-And even when farmers’ markets began sprouting up all over New Jersey, I took a pass on tomatoes.
+And even when farmers’ markets began sprouting up all over New Jersey, I took a pass on the tomatoes.

 Then on the trip south to deliver our first born to college, we left a few days early to check out the mountains of the Carolinas, where my husband envisioned retiring.
 (That would be before I convinced him that we needed to go to Austin.)
 We found a bed and breakfast that was straight out of a Tennessee Williams story, and I called for reservations.
 When I told the owner where we were coming from, he said, “New Jersey?
 I’ll give you a discount if you’ll bring me a cooler of Jersey tomatoes.”